dlang/dmd/changelog/ob.md

 A pointer changes its state when one of these operations is done to it:

-1. storage is allocated for it (such as a local variable on the stack)
+1. storage is allocated for it (such as a local variable on the stack), which places the pointer in the Undefined state

 2. initialization (treated as assignment)

-3. assignment
+3. assignment - the source and target pointers change state based on what states they are in and their types and storage classes

-4. passed to an `out` function parameter (changes state after the function returns), also passed by `ref`
+4. passed to an `out` function parameter (changes state after the function returns), treated the same as initialization

+5. passed by `ref` to a function parameter, treated as an assignment to a Borrow or a Readonly depending on the storage class and type of the parameter

-5. returned from a function
+6. returned from a function

-6. it is passed by value to a function parameter
+7. it is passed by value to a function parameter, which is treated as an assignment to that parameter.

-7. it is implicitly passed by ref as a closure variable to a nested function
+8. it is implicitly passed by ref as a closure variable to a nested function

-8. the address of the pointer is taken
+9. the address of the pointer is taken, which is treated as assignment to whoever receives the address

-9. the address of any part of the memory object graph is taken
+10. the address of any part of the memory object graph is taken, which is treated as assignment to whoever receives that address

-10. a pointer value is read from any part of the memory object graph
+11. a pointer value is read from any part of the memory object graph, which is treated as assignment to whoever receives that pointer

+12. merging of control flow reconciles the state of each variable based on the states they have from each edge

 ## Limitations